 Adult fungus gnats lay eggs in your growing medium.

 Once fungus gnats hatch, the larvae will get attached to your plant roots and deprive them of nutrients.

-If you have any decaying organic material in your houseplant, adult gnats will find it and get attached to it.
+If you have any decaying organic material (dead leaves) in your houseplant, adult gnats will find it and get attached to it.

 The adult fungus gnats choose moist soil for egg laying.